Thilina-Piyadasun/cat-service/README.md

 # Cat Card Application
 This application will do the following.

-#### 1. It will fetch any number of cat images from Cat as a Service (https://cataas.com) according to the given custom texts.
+#### 1. It will fetch any number of cat images from Cat as a Service (https://cataas.com) according to the given number of custom texts.

 eg : see the `.env` file `TEXTS` property